Vincennes Sun-Commercial

 The Vincennes Sun-Commercial is a newspaper in the city of Vincennes, Indiana, United States.
 It is currently a member of the Hoosier State Press Association.
 The newspaper was originally created by Elihu Stout in 1804, and is the first newspaper in the state of Indiana.
-In 2004 the Vincennes sun-commercial was recognized by the Indiana General Assembly House of Representatives on the occasion of the 200th anniversary of its founding.
+In 2004 the Vincennes Sun-Commercial was recognized by the Indiana General Assembly House of Representatives on the occasion of the 200th anniversary of its founding.

 History

 In the year 1804 then governor William Henry Harrison of the Indiana territory was in search of a printer to publish the territorial and federal laws of the new territory of Indiana.
-Elihu Stout then 22 years old traveled from New Jersey, and convinced Harrison that he was able to publish the newspaper.
-The name of the newspaper was the Indiana Gazette, it was a 4 page paper that contained mostly legal notices and advertisements, and sold for about $5 for a years subscription.
+Elihu Stout, then 22 years old, traveled from New Jersey and convinced Harrison that he was able to publish the newspaper.
+The name of the newspaper was the Indiana Gazette, which was a 4-page paper that contained mostly legal notices and advertisements, and sold for about $5 for a year's subscription.
 In 1806 just 2 years after the start of the newspaper, the shop was destroyed by fire.
 A year later Stout restarted circulation, and renamed the newspaper The Western Sun.